-More than 90 courses and reading groups focus on international, foreign, or comparative law.
-HLS is the only law school in the country in which every first year J.D. student takes an international or comparative law class during their time at HLS.
+More than 100 courses and reading groups focus on international, foreign, or comparative law.
+Every J.D. student takes an international or comparative law class during their time at HLS.

 Molly Doggett ’17 worked for a summer at the Parliamentary Assembly of the Council of Europe, examining international standards for the treatment of critically ill detainees.

 Specialized programs support experiential learning and immersion in foreign legal cultures.
-In 2017-2018, almost 300 HLS students worked, studied, or conducted research abroad in 49 countries.
+In 2018-2019, more than 275 HLS students worked, studied, or conducted research abroad in 53 countries.
 Frameworks included research/writing projects and independent clinicals during the three-week winter term abroad, a summer engaged in international public interest, fieldwork through the Ghana Project, and a semester taking classes at a foreign law school.

-HLS’ research programs and centers provide opportunities to work directly on notable projects with an international scope, such as the Program on International Law and Armed Conflict’s research on the potential effects of counterterrorism measures on humanitarian and medical activities; the Human Rights Program’s work on issues of gender, sexuality, and women’s rights around the world; the Center for the Legal Profession’s Globalization, Lawyers, and Emerging Economies research collaborative in Brazil, China, and India; and the Islamic Legal Studies Program and the Berkman Center for Internet and Society’s collaboration on SHARIAsource, an online portal of resources and analysis on Islamic law.
+HLS’ research programs and centers provide opportunities to work directly on notable projects with an international scope, such as the Program on International Law and Armed Conflict’s research on the potential effects of counterterrorism measures on humanitarian and medical activities; the Human Rights Program’s work on issues of gender, sexuality, and women’s rights around the world; the Center for the Legal Profession‘s research on Globalization, Lawyers, and Emerging Economies in India, Brazil and China; and the collaboration between the Program in Islamic Law and the Berkman Klein Center for Internet & Society on SHARIAsource, an online portal of resources and analysis on Islamic law.

 Mark Jia ’16 spent a winter term assessing pathways for reforming Hong Kong’s campaign finance laws at the Bauhinia Foundation Research Centre.